waackph/waackph.github.io/index.md

 ## Career

+- Currently: Developer at VDI/VDE-IT
-- Currently: Developer at acs plus in the role of a Data Governance Expert
+- 2019-2023: Developer at acs plus in the role of a Data Governance Expert
 - 2016-2019: Master of Science; Computer science, Humboldt Universität zu Berlin; Thesis: _Empirical study about the influence of social dimensions on the SCHUFA-Score_
 - 2012-2016: Bachelor of Science; Media and computer science, Technische Universität Dresden; Thesis: _Benutzbarkeitskonzept für VPN-basierte Anonymisierung mobiler Geräte_